tewidis/CTP/markdown/recursive_descent_parsing.md

         - matchToken(token)
         - Matching: Consumes token
         - Non-matching: Error
-    * How do we seelct the correct rule?
+    * How do we select the correct rule?
         - peekToken
     * Output is an abstract syntax tree
 2. Familiar example: